With only a handful of ingredients, this Garlic & Parmesan Roasted Brussels Sprouts recipe really will be The Best Brussels Sprouts of Your Life!

 Season with salt and pepper.
 Toss to coat well.

-Roast at 400F for 20 minutes or until golden brown.
+Roast at 400F for 20 minutes or until golden brown with a nice sear on the bottoms.
 Scatter with more freshly grated Parmesan cheese and serve.

 Love Brussels Sprouts?
 Try my Brussels Sprouts with Bacon recipe!
 It’s to die for!